janmurer/DataScienceToolkits/README.md

 # Milestone 1

 ## Overview
 This milestone within our project focuses on a hands-on approach to understanding and implementing a neural network using the MNIST dataset.
-The primary goal is to checkout (download) the `mnist_convnet.py` script, execute it on our machines, and propely document our processes and findings.
+The primary goal is to checkout (download) the `mnist_convnet.py` script, execute it on our machines, and properly document our processes and findings.

 ## Folder Structure